Skip to main content

 Candidates completing the elementary education program will be endorsed to teach in K-6 classrooms.
 The program of study is divided into five areas: General Education, Related Content Courses, Professional Core Courses, Elementary Professional Teaching Courses, and a Concentration Area.

-The areas of Concentration enhance the knowledge, skills, and marketability of the prospective teacher.
-Candidates must select from one of the following areas:
+The area of Concentration enhances the knowledge, skills, and marketability of the prospective teacher.
+Unless otherwise stated, all candidates will have the following concentration:

 In place of a concentration, candidates also may elect to complete a second endorsement as part of their elementary program.
-PK-12 dual endorsements will require two semesters of clinical practice (student teaching).
+The candidate will complete two placements of clinical practice that can be completed in one semester.
 The following dual endorsements are available:

 • Special Education Generalist (K-6) Dual Endorsement

-The following second endorsement options do not require an additional semester of clinical practice (student teaching):
+The following second endorsement option does not require an additional placement of clinical practice (student teaching):

 • English as a Second Language (PK-6) Dual Endorsement